 - Inspect the oxygen sensor for evidence of damage.
 If it’s contaminated by coolant, oil, or other engine fluids, be sure to check for leaks elsewhere in the system.
 Clean or replace the oxygen sensor as necessary, then clear the codes and test drive your vehicle to see if the P0136 trouble code returns.

 - Test the oxygen sensor using a digital multimeter, even if there’s no visible evidence of damage.
-The sensor may have an internal short or other fault.
+The sensor may have internal short or other faults.
 Warm up your engine, then connect the positive lead to the oxygen sensor.
 Connect the negative multimeter lead to your negative battery terminal or a ground point on the chassis.
 The reading should fluctuate.
 If it’s steady at around 5 volts, the sensor is faulty and should be replaced.

 - Use the multimeter to test the ground wire for an open or short.
 If it’s functioning correctly, test the wires running from the wiring harness.
 Failure of two or more wires likely means you should replace the entire wiring harness.

-- If the code still won’t clear, take your vehicle to a mechanic for further diagnosis.
+- If the code still doesn’t clear, take your vehicle to a mechanic for further diagnosis.
 You may have a more serious issue with your catalytic converter or exhaust system that they’ll be able to identify with pinpoint tests.

 Common Mistakes To Avoid While Diagnosing The P0136 Code